KyleFord76063/GitTraining/08-Log/readme.md

 Now, let me just start this with a quick remark that very few of you will likely use `git-log` on a daily basis.
 But still, it's good to know how to use it.

-It's simplest form `git log` we already know, so let's try something more compact
+The simplest form `git log` we already know, so let's try something more compact

 	$ git log --oneline
 	6cfa070 Removal of console application